 When comparing the price of this machine to the significantly larger Miele CM 7500, the Miele CM 6350 is a clear winner.
 It costs half as much and therefore has a better balance between price and performance.
-The Black Edition also includes the voucher for 2 kg of Black Edition No. 1 espresso.
-If you trade that in, you’ll also receive a free thermos coffee pot to use with the coffee pot setting.
+The Black Edition also includes the voucher for two kilograms of Black Edition No. 1 Espresso.
+With the voucher, you’ll also receive a free thermos coffee pot to use with the coffee pot setting.

-I’ve also read many other reports and reviews of the CM 6 series, and the buyers all seem to have good things to say about them.
+I’ve also read many other reports and reviews of the CM 6 series, and the buyers all seem to have good things to say.
 The Miele CM 6350 is the current model, a follow-up to the Miele CM 6310.
 The Black Edition is especially interesting, as it includes the free coffee pot and espresso.

 Other than the color, though, this model is identical to the other CM 6350 models, which you can likely get for a bit cheaper.
 It might just depend on how much the insulated coffee pot is worth to you.
-And finally, even the other components, such as the stainless steel milk container, are well made and give a good impression.
+Finally, even the machine’s other components, such as the stainless-steel milk container, are well-made and leave a good impression.

-I also really liked the many ways that you can adjust the machine’s settings.
-The quality of the espresso is very good, and the foamed milk is also good, and only takes a short amount of time to make.
+I also really like the many ways that you can adjust the machine’s settings.
+The quality of the espresso is very good, and the foamed milk is also good and only takes a short time to make.
 The pre-infusion setting is also a great way to further optimize your coffee drink.